peterto002/xtra_context_window_LLM/README.md

-# BDHStyleBiasAttentionALiBi: Extending Effective Context with RoPE + ALiBi in a BDH-Style Architecture
+# Extending Effective Context with RoPE + ALiBi in a BDH-Style Architecture

 ## Author